What are Non Functional Requirements — With Examples

 Reliability and Availability — What is the critical failure time under normal usage?
 Does a user need access to this all hours of every day?

-Maintainability + Manageability—How much time does it take to fix components, and how easily can an administrator manage the system?
+Maintainability and Manageability — How much time does it take to fix components, and how easily can an administrator manage the system?
 Under this umbrella, you could also define Recoverability and Serviceability.

 Scalability – The Black Friday test.
 What are the highest workloads under which the system will still perform as expected?